 - Offer campus end-users effective tools to control the email coming into their inbox, deal with inappropriate or malicious content (ex. phishing attempts to collect sensitive data).

-On Campus Cybersecurity Awareness Communication
+On-Campus Cybersecurity Awareness Communication

 - Promote the importance of strong cybersecurity culture to prevent the risk of becoming the victim of a cybercrime.

-- Remind your colleagues that responsibility for data protection falls to them, as automatic sync changes are beyond control of the cloud SaaS provider.
+- Remind your colleagues that responsibility for data protection falls to them, as automatic sync changes are beyond the control of the cloud SaaS provider.

 - Broadly and continually communicate policies.
 Ensure academic staff and students understand and are ready to comply.